Chicago will sue actor Jussie Smollett after he refuses to pay for police overtime

 Smollett was written out of the final two episodes of “Empire” this season after he was charged with staging the hate crime.
 Fox executives have not said if he will return should the show be renewed for another year.

-Reporting by Dan Whitcomb; editing by Bill Tarrant and Lisa Shumaker
+Reporting by Dan Whitcomb; Editing by Bill Tarrant and Lisa Shumaker